VISUAL FAULT FINDER - VFF5

 Two AA batteries provide over 30 hours of operation in continuous mode and 80 hours of operation in flashing mode.

 The unit is packaged in a pocket-sized, rugged metal housing and is fitted with 2.5 mm universal connector that accepts ST, SC and FC optical connectors.

-Testing of fibre continuity and locating bends or breaks in small fibre optic cabling
+Testing of fiber continuity and locating bends or breaks in small fiber optic cabling

 Male FC (2.5mm) to Female LC (1.25mm) connector allows LC connections to interface with FC devices.
 Contents: One adapter.
 Order two pieces when using with FiberMASTER or other optical loss test sets.